Borat Subsequent Moviefilm: Response from Kazakhstan

-Unlike the reception of the first Borat movie, which was denounced by the Kazakh state as a libellous smear against the people of Kazakhstan, and resulted in threatened legal action against Cohen and his distributors, the release of the sequel received a more mixed reception.
+Unlike the reception of the first Borat movie, which was denounced by the Kazakh state as a libellous smear against the people of Kazakhstan, and resulted in threatened legal action against Baron Cohen and his distributors, the release of the sequel received a more mixed reception.
 The Kazakh American Association denounced the film for promoting racism, cultural appropriation and xenophobia.
 On the other hand, the tourism board of Kazakhstan appropriated a key catchphrase, "very nice", to promote the advantages of visiting Kazakhstan, capitalizing on the increased public interest in Kazakhstan as a result of the first film.

 Controversies

 Rudy Giuliani appearance

 The actions of President Donald Trump's lawyer Rudy Giuliani in the film incited controversy.

 Rudy Giuliani was criticized for his actions in a scene in which he slides his hand into the top of his trousers in front of actress Maria Bakalova, who is impersonating a journalist.
 Following an interview in a hotel room, the pair retreat to the bedroom, where Giuliani's voice is heard (facing away from the camera) asking for an address and phone number.
-After Bakalova removes his microphone, thus untucking his shirt, Giuliani lies back on the bed and tucks his shirt back in.
+After Bakalova removes his microphone, thus untucking his shirt, Giuliani lies back on the bed and appears to move his hands towards his pants.
 Baron Cohen then bursts into the room exclaiming "She 15!
 She too old for you!"
 Giuliani denied allegations of impropriety, claiming that the allegations were a smear for Giuliani's Hunter Biden laptop controversy despite the scene having been filmed months before the controversy occurred.

 Controversy over what happened in the scene led Baron Cohen to record a brief clip as Borat regarding Giuliani.
 In an out of character interview, Baron Cohen remarked, "Heaven knows what he's done with other female journalists in hotel rooms," and stood by the accuracy of the scene: "It is what it is.
 He did what he did."
 While on the campaign trail, Donald Trump called Baron Cohen unfunny and "a creep".
 Baron Cohen thanked him for the remarks.
 The debate followed Giuliani in subsequent media appearances, such as when Fox News anchor Kennedy confronted him about the scene as well as the veracity of the Biden emails.
 Baron Cohen continued the feud by mocking Giuliani's Four Seasons Total Landscaping press conference and rescinding an earlier job offer to Trump for being a loser in the 2020 United States presidential election.